Updated on December 13, 2022 by Sarina Tariq

 Hem allowance is the distance between the edge of the fabric and the hemline.
 This allowance is folded inside the garment and then sewn with the appropriate hem finish.

-Adhesive strip of 1/2 inch wide used for hemming.
+Hemming tape is an adhesive strip of 1/2 inch wide used for hemming.
 This is applied at the fold of a garment for a quick hem.
 How to use hem tape – instructions

-In patterns indicated by a solid line that you turn up for the hem.
+In patterns, a hemline is indicated by a solid line that you turn up for the hem.
+Different types of hemlines

 High bias collar

-Shaped like the chinese collar , this is cut on the bias and is not stiff.
+High bias collar is shaped like the chinese collar.
+This is cut on the bias and is not stiff.

 High-Performance footwear includes specially designated athletic shoes and boots featuring true performance technology for the serious athlete and adventurer.

-Also known as empire waist line, this waist line is very high usually in line with the bust line.
+High waist is also known as empire waist line.
+This waist line is very high usually in line with the bust line.

-A curved ruler used to mark the curved sides of the bodice
+Hip curve is a curved ruler used to mark the curved sides of the bodice.

-Pockets sewn on the front of a garment at hip height.
+Hip Pockets are pockets sewn on the front of a garment at hip height.

 Hong Kong finish

-A plastic, metal, or wooden hoop that holds fabric tight while sewing or embroidering.
+Hoop is a plastic, metal, or wooden hoop that holds fabric tight while sewing or embroidering.
 The fabric is kept taunt between the two rings of the hoop.
 It is used to tightly grip the fabric and stabilizer between an inner and outer ring.
 Usually this is attached to machine’s frame.
 Learn more about the different types of embroidery hoops here.

-This is a net like ribbon used to add support to a hem.
+Horsehair braid is a net like ribbon used to add support to a hem.
 It is stretchy and takes curves easily.
 It is usually used in the hems of skirts and puff sleeves to give support and fullness.
 Learn how to sew with horsehair braid here.

-A bodice made of sheer material giving the illusion of no bodice.
+Illusion bodice is made of sheer material giving the illusion of not having a bodice.

-Sew-in or fusible fabric used to stabilize the fashion fabrics.When applied to the wrong side of the main fashion fabric it will add rigidity and body to the fabric.
+Interfacing is Sew-in or fusible fabric used to stabilize the fashion fabrics.When applied to the wrong side of the main fashion fabric it will add rigidity and body to the fabric.
 Example of use – shirt collar, lapels of a jacket, pant hem.
 Learn about the different types of interfacing used in sewing here.

-Inside out box pleats, usually made around the width of skirts
+Inverted pleats are inside out box pleats, usually made around the width of skirts.

-A zipper when sewn into a seam will disappear into the seam.
+Invisible zipper disappears into the seam.
 Just the zipper pull will be visible from the outside.

 Pressing tool for sewing.
-This is a very important tool in the sewing room, this is used to press the clothes, especially seams, not iron.
+This is a very important tool in the sewing room, to press the clothes, especially seams, not iron.
 Ironing will stretch the fabric and distort it so take care only to press.
 So pressing is prefered witht the iron.

 Kangaroo pouch pocket

-A large pocket formed by sewing a piece of cloth over the center or stomach area of the garment leaving both ends open.
+Kangaroo pouch pocket is a large pocket formed by sewing a piece of cloth over the center or stomach area of the garment, leaving both ends open.

-A round or teardrop-shaped cutout that fastens at the front or back neckline.
+Keyhole neckline is a round or teardrop-shaped cutout that fastens at the front or back neckline.
 Check out more about different types of keyhole necklines here.

 Earth colours / military colours

-A slightly longer and broader version of the Magyar sleeve which is an extension of the bodice.
+Kimono sleeve is a slightly longer and broader version of the Magyar sleeve, which is an extension of the bodice.
 Usually seen in the Kimonos.
 Learn more on kimono sleeve here.

-Thin very firmly pressed pleats facing in one direction.
+Knife pleats are thin, very firmly pressed pleats, facing in one direction.

 Kurta Placket is a placket opening mostly seen in kurtas for men and women they have one piece broader than the other.
 You can learn how to sew a kurta placket in this post.

-This is a hand stitch used to join two folded edges of fabric.
+Ladder stitch is a hand stitch used to join two folded edges of fabric.
 Stitches are made at right angles to the fabric, creating a ladder-like formation between the fabrics.
-When tightened it will not appear from the outside (useful in invisible mending).
+When tightened, it will not appear from the outside (useful in invisible mending).
 Learn different ways to stitch a ladder stitch here.

-A seam in which the edges of the two pieces of fabric overlap.
-Usually used with fabrics that donot fray like felt, leather etc.
+Lapped seams are seams in which the edges of the two pieces of fabric overlap.
+Usually used with fabrics that do not fray like felt, leather etc.

 Lengthen and shorten lines